Conspiracy thriller Unknown is loaded with intriguing ideas about identity, insanity … and being bad.

 With no recollection of anything other than his fake history, Martin becomes a liability.
 Another agent (Aidan Quinn) is brought in to complete the assassination.
 But as the different parts of Martin’s identity collide, it proves explosive in more ways than one.

 The unreliable narrator

 Unknown’s tale of missing persons and absent identity features some familiar cues.
-That includes a nod at The Vanishing Hotel Room urban legend: a guest checks-in to a hotel, then promptly disappears.
-Meanwhile, their companion can’t convince others the missing person even exists.
+That includes a nod at the Vanishing Hotel Room urban legend: a guest checks-in to a hotel, then promptly disappears.
+Their companion can’t convince anyone the missing person even exists.

 In Frantic (1988), Harrison Ford walks into a hotel bathroom, and walks out to find his wife gone.
 Martin Harris doesn’t even make it to the room – and rather than his wife, he vanishes.
 That this happens in plain sight of us is quite the feat.

 Martin is so sure he’s the victim that we believe him.
 Similarly, he’s so certain he’s Dr Martin Harris that we are, too.
 As a result, we’re unknowingly rooting for a killer in the story that follows.

 This is possible because the head injury functions as a reset button.
 Losing his memory frees Martin from the personality and responsibilities of a killer.